 - Complete a full spending inventory

 - Pay for as many expenses you can from your corporation

 - Separate your committed and spendable expenses

 - Save for your short-term goals outside the corporation and your long term goals inside your corporation

 - Aim to allocate the same amount of cash per week to your spendable items (typically around 25% of your net income)

 - Try using cash for 60 days to develop the habit of adhering to the same weekly spending

-If you want to learn how to make a cash flow plan and get clear on where your money is going, visit our Contact Page to get in touch with us and we’d be happy to run you through our full financial Blueprint process.
+If you want to learn how to make a cash flow plan and get clear on where your money is going, book a call.
+We’d love to run you through our full financial Blueprint process.